jupyter-xeus/xeus-sqlite/README.md

 ## Installation

-xeus-sqlite has been packaged for the conda package manager.
+xeus-sqlite has been packaged for the mamba (or conda) package manager.

-To ensure that the installation works, it is preferable to install xeus-sqlite in a fresh conda environment.
+To ensure that the installation works, it is preferable to install xeus-sqlite in a fresh environment.

-To ensure that the installation works, it is preferable to install `xeus` in a fresh conda environment.
-It is also needed to use a [miniconda](https://conda.io/miniconda.html) installation because with the full [anaconda](https://www.anaconda.com/) you may have a conflict.
+To ensure that the installation works, it is preferable to install `xeus` in a fresh environment.
+It is also needed to use a [miniforge](https://github.com/conda-forge/miniforge#mambaforge) or [miniconda](https://conda.io/miniconda.html) installation because with the full [anaconda](https://www.anaconda.com/) you may have a conflict.

-The safest usage is to create an environment named xeus-sqlite with your miniconda installation
+The safest usage is to create an environment named xeus-sqlite

 ```
-conda create -n xeus-sqlite
+mamba create -n xeus-sqlite
-conda activate xeus-sqlite
+source activate xeus-sqlite
 ```

-### Installing from conda
+### Installing from conda-forge

-To install xeus-sqlite with the conda package manager
+To install xeus-sqlite with the mamba (or conda) package manager

 ```
-conda install xeus-sqlite jupyterlab -c conda-forge
+mamba install xeus-sqlite jupyterlab -c conda-forge
 ```

 ### Installing from source